-You were likely in the hospital for 2 to 3 days.
-To help get ready for going home, you likely received help with:
+You were likely to be in the hospital for 2 to 3 days.
+To help get ready for going home, you may have received help with:

-Your doctor will give you a prescription for pain medicines.
+Your health care provider will give you a prescription for pain medicines.
 Get it filled when you go home so you have the medicine when you need it.
 Take your pain medicine when you start having pain.
 Waiting too long to take it will allow your pain to get worse than it should.

 You will have staples in the wound and mild redness and swelling for the first couple of weeks after surgery.

 You may have a drain in your neck when you leave the hospital.
 The nurse will tell you how to care for it.